Handbook

 Car Riders

 Cars load and unload in front of the elementary school entrance.
-In the morning, car riders will enter through the main entrance of the elementary school and proceed directly to the cafeteria for breakfast, one of the common areas, or the media center.
+In the morning, car riders will enter through the main entrance of the elementary school and proceed directly to the cafeteria for breakfast or one of the common areas.
 Your child(ren) should exit the vehicle once you reach the sidewalk located to your right near the gym entrance.
 If you wish to walk your child(ren) in the building, you may park in a designated lane and cross at the crosswalk where there is a staff member on duty.

 In the afternoon, car riders will exit through the main entrance of the elementary school and wait for a staff member to call their names before walking to their cars.
 In the afternoon, it is critical drivers remain in their cars.
-Each family will have a car rider placard with the last name(s) and grade(s) of your child(ren).
-Please keep this in the dash of your car during dismissal as it helps us direct students to cars in a timely manner.
+Each family will have a scannable car rider placard with the last name(s) and grade(s) of your child(ren).
+When the volunteer approaches your car, hold the placard in your driver side window to be scanned and then place it back on the dash of your car as it helps us direct students to cars in a timely manner.
 Please do not wait for your child(ren) under the covered sidewalk.
 Students will walk to their cars.
 Each car must have a school-issued name card, or you will be required to sign out your child(ren) in the office.
 Please notify the school if you need an additional car sign.

 In the rare occurrence you need to make a change to your child’s dismissal during the school day, please call the office prior to 2:00 p.m.